Philip A. Kithas, MD, PhD

-- Departments: Family and Preventive Medicine - Adjunct Associate Professor, Internal Medicine - Associate Professor (Clinical)
+- Departments: Family & Preventive Medicine - Adjunct Associate Professor, Internal Medicine - Associate Professor (Clinical)

 - Divisions: Family Medicine, Geriatrics